qgis/QGIS-Documentation/docs/user_manual/plugins/plugins.rst

 The Invalid tab
 ---------------

-The |pluginInvalid| :guilabel:`Invalid` tab lists all installed plugins that are currently broken for any reason (missing dependency, errors while loading, incompatible functions with QGIS version...).
+The |pluginIncompatible| :guilabel:`Invalid` tab lists all installed plugins that are currently broken for any reason (missing dependency, errors while loading, incompatible functions with QGIS version...).
 You can try the :guilabel:`Reinstall Plugin` button to fix an invalidated plugin but